Kosovo student poisoning: Mass hysteria

 In 1995 the theory of massive hysteria was strengthened.
 At the head of this theory was Zoran Radovanović, a professor in the Faculty of Medicine in Kuwait, who published an article in the European Journal of Epidemiology.
 In this paper Radovanović drew the conclusion that the disease had all the characteristics of a mass hysteria and a sequence of other circumstances eliminate the possibility that it might be poisoning.
-The main cause to mass hysteria was the respiratory infection in a single class in gymnasium of Podujevo with 2,000 pupils on March 14 that eventually led to mass hysteria, when other students became ill on 19 March.
+The main cause of mass hysteria was the respiratory infection in a single class in the gymnasium of Podujevo with 2,000 pupils on March 14 which eventually led to mass hysteria, when other students became ill on 19 March.
 Those classes in fact were hit by a new symptom because many students fainted or vomited.
-In the third phase on 22 March the hysteria was distributed in the building of the same school but also at the same time in various parts throughout Kosovo.
-His objection toward poisoning was justified by the fact that few students had symptoms and none of these 2000 students had serious injuries (by excluding the many eye inflammations or red cheeks) although in some areas in Kosovo many patients died.
+In the third phase on 22 March, the hysteria was distributed in the building of the same school but also at the same time in various parts throughout Kosovo.
+His objection toward poisoning was justified by the fact that few students had symptoms and none of these 2000 students had serious injuries (by excluding the many eye inflammations or red cheeks) although in some areas in Kosovo, many patients died.
+Radovanović's approach has been criticized by Goran Wassenius.

-Bartholomew and Wessely mention eight characteristics of mass hysteria.
-Authors including Radovanović add one more.